lowlydba/expressdb.io/_posts/2018-01-01-what-is-sql-server-express.md

 ## What About Open Source Databases?

 Yes, those *are* free as well.
-And some of them, like Postgres, are really great.
+And some of them, like [PostgreSQL](https://www.postgresql.org/), are really great.

 Here are a few reasons many choose Express over open source alternatives: